 About the Course

 Psychology at Oxford is a scientific discipline involving the rigorous formulation and testing of ideas.
-It has been defined as the science of mental life and it seeks to understand the mind and behaviour through experimentation, observation and measurement.
-Insight and intuition are certainly important, but they are not sufficient.
+It has been defined as the science of human behaviour and it seeks to understand the mind and behaviour through experimentation, observation and measurement.
 The scope of the subject is very wide.
 It addresses questions such as: how do we perceive colours?
 How do children acquire language?
 What predisposes two people to get on with each other?
 What causes schizophrenia?
 What is unique about the human brain?
+What causes prejudice?
 Popular conceptions of Psychology based on accounts of Freud or the belief that Psychology is basically about mental illness or selfdevelopment are very misleading guides to contemporary Psychology.

 Undergraduates' activities in Oxford are divided between University and college.
 In this respect Psychology is like other subjects.
 Lectures and practical classes are arranged on a University basis and students from all the colleges attend them.
 Similarly, examinations are set by the University.
 Tutorial teaching is organized by the college.
 For each tutorial, undergraduates are expected to write critical essays on a set of recommended readings.
 These essays are discussed, either singly or in pairs, with the tutor.
 Because Oxford terms are short, undergraduates are expected to do a good deal of vacation reading.